COBISS Platform – Co-operative Online Bibliographic System and Services

 • reports from bibliographic and authority databases (reports of records in COMARC, ISBD, GARE, etc.);

-• reports from local application databases (Acquisitions, Serials, Holdings, Loan, Interlibrary Loan):
+• reports from business applications (Acquisitions, Serials, Holdings, Loan, Interlibrary Loan, Application Administration):

 • statistics (for loan, interlibrary loan and acquisition, for holdings, etc.);